Almondsbury Surgery have been awarded ‘silver’ by the Carers Support Centre.

 • Register of carers – Please register yourself as a carer at reception or you can discuss with your GP.

-• Clinics with Neil McIntosh from the Carers Support Centre will start on Wednesday 18th July 2018.
-This is a new service for us and we will advertise more details as soon as available.
+• Clinics with Neil McIntosh from the Carers Support Centre.
+This is a new service for us.

 • A carers information pack that can be collected from reception.